top of page

 Image by Robert Haverly

-Our vision is to have Scotland at the heart of innovation and sustainable economic growth of commercial companies involved in seaweed species in the North Atlantic
+Our vision is to have Scotland at the heart of innovation and sustainable economic growth of commercial companies involved in seaweed species in the North Atlantic.

 The SSIA provides experienced advice, guidance, and support in relation to all aspects of seaweed cultivation in Scotland.
 Our Board of Directors is comprised of volunteers within the industry with extensive knowledge and expertise; we are committed to ensuring the safe and sustainable harvesting of seaweed for generations to come.